Dananji-Siriwardana/ITP-Restaurant-Management-System/README.md

 ### Member 7 - IT21282386 - Akmeemana T.D	(IT21282386)
 ### Member 8 - IT21303548 - Gunasekara W.M.W.A.G.T.N.A (IT21303548)

-#### Brief Description of Project -
 #### Technologies used - MERN

-Note - The student's github account should be given in brackets e.g. (asiriRepos), this ideally should be your student id